nblumhardt/serilog-wiki/Formatting-Output.md

 There are a number of options available to formatting the output of individual types like dates.
 One example is the use of the format provider that is accepted by most sinks.

-Below is a simple console sample using the [Literate Console](https://github.com/serilog/serilog-sinks-literate) sink.
-This is using the default behaviour for rendering a date.
+Below is a simple console sample using the [_Serilog.Sinks.Console_](https://github.com/serilog/serilog-sinks-literate) sink.
+This is using the default behavior for rendering a date.

 ```csharp
 class User